TrueAge

 Red Cell Distribution Width (RDW)

 Measures the variation in size among your red blood cells.
-Lower variation means your bone marrow is producing consistent, healthy red blood cells.

 Tips

-• Reduce chronic inflammation (see CRP recommendations)
+• Reduce chronic inflammation where possible

 Lymphocyte Percentage